timofeysie/satisfactory/docs/trend-form.md

 ...
 ```

+This is the start of an image for one of the "the Splash Brothers", or a three point king.

+### An AI picture source value

 The source tag is important for the Commons image, as it must be used with attribution.
 Therefore we need to keep track of the link to the Wikimedia page.
 This is what we have for the img tag:

 ```json